YuneidyC/Yard-Sale/README.md

 ## About the project

-This project was developed during this courses:
+This project was developed during this course:

 - [**Practice Frontend Developer**](https://platzi.com/cursos/frontend-developer-practico/)

+Using the REST API [https://fakeapi.platzi.com](https://fakeapi.platzi.com/).

 I have made these improvements on top of the Platzi courses' contents: